You might know him as “Doubting Thomas” because he refused to believe in Jesus Christ’s resurrection without first seeing Jesus.

 The Seventh-day Adventist Bible Commentary points out that the disciples “should have known [the answer to Thomas’s question], for they had been clearly told (see verse 4).
 It was hard for them to divest themselves of the tempting Jewish concept of the Messianic kingdom.”3

-We can be thankful that he asked it:
+We can be thankful that Thomas asked the question, though.

 “Jesus said to him, ‘I am the way, the truth, and the life.
 No one comes to the Father except through Me’” (John 14:6, NKJV).